oracle/oracle-database-operator/docs/observability/README.md

 | Exporter config file location for mounting  | `exporterConfig.mountPath`                   | /config                                                             |         |
 | OCI Config file location for mounting       | `ociConfig.mountPath`                        | /.oci                                                               |         |

-Overwriting environment variables can be managed by configuring the fields `spec.deployment.envs` or `spec.deployment.args` or through the [exporter config file](#defining-an-exporter-config-file):
+Overwriting environment variables can be managed by configuring the fields `spec.deployment.env` or `spec.deployment.args` or through the [exporter config file](#defining-an-exporter-config-file):
 ```yaml
 spec:
   deployment: